Esther Eillam: Research and Writing

 All of Eillam's activities, within and outside of academic institutions, have included elements of feminist writing and research.
 Topics include politics, research methodology, analysis of texts from various disciplines from a feminist perspective, sexual violence, culture, and more.
-Eillam is critical of the hegemonic feminist discourse, which was imported to Israel from the United States in the context of cultural imperialism, and which she claims perpetuates class stratification between women.
-An important feminist principle for Eillam, and of Mizrahi Feminism, is the recognition that it is not only the patriarchy and its institutions that position men as the holders of relative power over women, but that there are also relative differences in the power held by women and access to resources, based on ethnicity, class, and other intersections of identity and social position.
+Eillam is critical of the hegemonic feminist discourse, which was imported to Israel from the United States in the context of cultural imperialism, and which she claimed perpetuates class stratification between women.
+An important feminist principle for Eillam, and of Mizrahi Feminism, was the recognition that it is not only the patriarchy and its institutions that position men as the holders of relative power over women, but that there are also relative differences in the power held by women and access to resources, based on ethnicity, class, and other intersections of identity and social position.

 Within her academic pursuits, Eillam has worked to introduce feminism to the institutions, acquainting students and professors alike with the discipline.
-However, she is critical of the "academization" of feminist discourse, which according to her analysis appropriates feminism from the field, and contributes to the silencing of women who are members of marginal groups whose voices are less heard, though their activism is usually where feminism germinates.
+However, she was critical of the "academization" of feminist discourse, which according to her analysis appropriates feminism from the field, and contributes to the silencing of women who are members of marginal groups whose voices are less heard, though their activism is usually where feminism germinates.

+Death

+Esther Eillam died on July 29, 2023, at the age of 84.